machow/hoof/README.md

 * Progressing to tree shaping more tricky ones.
 * Quick, extensible options for error handling.

-I built hoof because I found myself often repeating the same code, and hitting the same surprises when working on projects.
-Building, debugging, and shaping the output of parsers can seem daunting--hopefully hoof makes it a little easier to get started!
+I built hoof because I found myself often repeating the same code on projects, and hitting the same surprises.
+Building, debugging, and shaping the output of parsers can seem daunting--hoof makes it a little easier to get started!

 ## Install